incubyte/incubyte.github.io/content/blog/clean-agile-with-uncle-bob-a-summary.md

 ## Conclusion

 It’s a great book that revisits Agile and XP in detail from the perspective of a software developer.
-This a great reminder for the software development community to bring the focus back to engineering practices and not just process improvements.
+This is a great reminder for the software development community to bring the focus back to engineering practices and not just process improvements.

 At Incubyte, we've taken software craftsmanship to heart.
 Internalizing an Agile and craftsmanship mindset has helped us focus on what makes our customers and end users happier.
 Small and frequent releases help us get value in the hands of the end users fast, get feedback from them fast, and continuously refine the product to create maximum impact - fast!
 Disciplined engineering practices have ensured that our software is always stable and bug-free.
 A user-first approach helps not only build the right product, but also fosters a collaborative and productive relationship with our customers.